cranjesh/images-test/TheSoldiersLegacyThorough.md

 Cartwright's fingers clenched.
 "No. I wanted to protect her.
 Edward was dead, and I knew Hawthorne would erase everything.
 If I spoke out alone, no one would believe me—I needed Katherine's voice."

 Holmes exhaled.
-"A noble excuse wrapped in self-preservation.
-You wanted justice, but through her."
+"A strategic decision rather than a direct confrontation.
+You sought justice, but through her actions rather than your own."

 Cartwright looked away.